 Deposits are valued at cost or cost plus interest and are categorized as either (1) insured, or for which the securities are held by the District's agent in the District's name, (2) collateralized, and for which the securities are held by the pledging financial institution's trust department or agent in the District's name, or (3) uncollateralized.
-At June 30, 2018, \$76,082 of deposits were uncollateralized.
-The remaining \$8,860,710 were fully insured and collateralized.
+At June 30, 2019, all deposits were fully insured and collateralized by the District's agent in the District's name.